cellml/libcellml/docs/theory/theory_ode_solutions.rst

 .. code-block:: cpp

-  // Inside the code created by a call to the generator->implementationCode()
+  // Inside the code created by a call to the generator->implementationCode() with the default C generator profile

   void initializeStatesAndConstants(double *states, double *variables) {